1.1 What is Esmée Fairbairn Foundation?

 You can include anticipated costs of setting up and co-ordinating networks or partnerships in your application.

-How can I ask a question about the application process?
+3.12 Can I get help with an application?
+How can I ask a question about the process?

 If you are a journalist and have a press enquiry, you'll get the quickest response if you send details to email@example.com.

 The Living Wage commitment means that everyone working at the Foundation, regardless of whether they are permanent employees or third-party contractors and suppliers receives the London Living Wage.

 The Living Wage is an hourly rate set independently and updated annually.
 It is calculated according to the basic cost of living using the ‘Minimum Income Standard’ for the UK.
 Decisions about what to include in this standard are set by the public; it is a social consensus about what people need to make ends meet.